-Most organizations have experienced supply chain disruptions beyond their Tier 1 suppliers
+Most tech organizations have experienced supply chain disruptions beyond their Tier 1 suppliers

 Q: Disruptions in which of the following tiers of your organization's supply chain have impacted your business operations?
-(Not showing all answer options); n=300 Organizations need to focus beyond Tier 1 suppliers given that the overwhelming majority of executives reported supply chain disruptions occurring outside their direct supply base.
-Some are not sure at what tier they occur.
-This is a common gap for several reasons: First, because organizations lack visibility into their sub-tiers, severely limiting their ability to stay ahead of disruption.
+(Not showing all answer options); n=300

+Tech organizations need to focus beyond Tier 1 suppliers given that the overwhelming majority of executives reported supply chain disruptions occurring outside their direct supply base, with the highest proportion occurring in Tiers 3/4.

+This is a common gap for several reasons: First, because tech organizations lack visibility into their sub-tiers, severely limiting their ability to stay ahead of disruption.
 Second, because Tier 1 partners themselves either lack information about potential disruptions further upstream or don't share this data in a transparent and timely way.

 Many risk events are therefore hidden from view.
 Supply chain managers may discover the issues only when products or components stop arriving.

+DATA DIVE

-ATA DIVE 73% of organizations have experienced disruptions beyond Tiers 1 and 2 of their supply chain Note: This report uses the term "Tiers," as opposed to "parties".
+of organizations have experienced disruptions beyond Tiers 1 and 2 of their supply chain

+Note: This report uses the term "Tiers," as opposed to "parties".
 For the purposes of this report, a Tier 1 supplier is the same as a 3rd party, a Tier 2 supplier is a 4th party, etc.

-The majority of A&D executives are confident they would know about disruptive events at Tiers 1 and 2 only The danger of being taken by surprise when disruptions happen - leaving little time to respond in a cost-efficient way - is underlined by the fact that most survey participants are confident they would only be aware of the six risk events shown below if they originated in the first two tiers of their supply bases.
-More than a fifth (21-29% depending on the event type) say they only have confidence at the Tier 1 supplier level.
+The majority of tech executives are confident they would know about disruptive events at Tiers 1 and 2 only

+The danger of being taken by surprise when disruptions happen - leaving little time to respond in a cost-efficient way - is underlined by the fact that most survey participants in the tech sector are confident they would only be aware of the six risk events shown below if they originated in the first two tiers of their supply bases.
+More than a fifth (20-32%) depending on the event type) say they only have confidence at the Tier 1 supplier level.
 This leaves many organizations at the mercy of invisible supply chain shocks.

-் interos

-aware of, should one of the following events happen?
-(Not showing all answer options); n=300

-beyond Tier 2.
+Q: Down to which tier in your organization's supply chain are you totally confident you would be aware of, should one of the following events happen?
+(Not showing all answer options); n=300 of tech leaders in our 2021 survey reported no ability to monitor beyond Tier 2.